techidaily/site-tech-savvy/source/_posts/unlock-academic-potential-effective-note-taking-and-chatgpt.md

 ![Re-Prompting In ChatGPT Example](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/re-prompting-in-chatgpt-example.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Prompting is indeed a skill, and if you want to master it, read our [prompt crafting guide for beginners](https://www.makeuseof.com/write-effective-chatgpt-prompts-for-ai-answers/) once.
 Once you master prompting, you can quickly improve your notes.
 For example, you can prompt ChatGPT to include bucket brigades, more examples, and context-based questions in your notes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Dn-24B6AURY?si=ErES2KWVnintY6h9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Step 4\.
 Format the Notes in a Note-Taking App